BlaqueDevs/se-assignment-day-5-technical-writing-and-review-VictoriaVquay/README.md

 Your audience will find quizzes and surveys as interactive features that boost their engagement.
 Through interactive content the material becomes more interesting while gaining useful audience preference data.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
+Begin by asking general questions which introduce the subject or use phrasing that prompts responses about audience knowledge of the topic.
+You can explain complicated subjects through the use of analogies which simplify complex information.
+Conducting a practical connection between advanced material and everyday examples allows you to determine audience grasp of a concept before advancing further.
+Begin by providing brief simplified information related to the topic when starting a conversation or making a presentation.
+By doing so you can determine the baseline understanding of your audience.
+Verify Understanding through the use of examples with basic terminology.
+People who display signs of confusion should receive more drawn-out explanations and the language needs adjustment.
+The successful response of listeners allows you to bring in ascending levels of complex language.
+Consider live nonverbal clues between audience members including their body language and facial gestures and the number of queries they ask to determine their comprehension level.
+Utilize polls or surveys at the beginning of online sessions with large groups to assess their existing knowledge about the subject.
+At the moment you need to use technical language define terms directly to the audience with brief descriptions.
+I define API to mean a communication interface which enables different software systems to connect with each other.
+The information should be divided into smaller segments to enhance comprehension.
+Advanced concepts should be divided into smaller parts and participants should get confirmation of their understanding at each point.
+Explain technical terms on the spot by giving verbal definitions right after their use.
+Your definition for API should state that it functions as an interface managing communication between software systems.
+The information should be divided into simplified portions.
+Advanced material needs to be divided into small pieces before you test comprehension at every step.
+Present an atmosphere which promotes audience members to feel at ease when asking questions.
+People need to understand they can ask for clarification without fearing they will misunderstand.
+You should implement feedback loops during which you can assess audience comprehension by checking their understanding of your presentation or request example clarification or simpler explanations.
+To verify comprehension ask audience members to rephrase the main points because this helps you evaluate their understanding.
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?